Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

           {{- end }}                                                                                                                                            _│
   ...
   ````
   Note that we have a `if` condition.
 You will see this in some check, we use this because if we deploy only some microservices, we must contemplate this.
 If the notifications-bridge does not exist, the check will not be created.
-Nats and Redis are always required, that's wy don't have the conditional.
+Nats and Redis are always required, that is why they do not have the conditional.
   * VARIABLES: time to update the variables that will use our microservice, this involves various files:

     * `helm/charts/automation-engine/charts/new-bridge/templates/configmap.yaml` this file always will be part of the deployment, it contains the variables base and the variables with no sensitive information. let's add a new variable NEW_VAR: